ska-telescope/developer.skatelescope.org/src/development/logging-format.rst

 The design of the log format above is a work in progress and a first attempt to introduce standardised logging practices.
 Some preliminary investigations were made to survey the current logging practices employed in different teams/components (see a report on this, `Investigation of Logging Practices <https://confluence.skatelescope.org/pages/viewpage.action?pageId=74740601>`_).

-.. topic:: Assumption 1
+Assumption 1:
   First-party components to be integrated on a system level will be containerised.

-    **Implication**

-    Containerisation best practices with regards to logging should apply.
+  **Implication**:  Containerisation best practices with regards to logging should apply.
 This means logging to `stdout` or console so that the routing and handling of log messages can be handled by the container runtime (`dockerd`, `containerd`) or dynamic infrastructure platform (k8s).

-.. topic:: Assumption 2
+Assumption 2:
   A log ingestor component will be deployed as part of logging architecture.

-    **Implication**

-    A log ingestor is responsible for:
+  **Implication**:  A log ingestor is responsible for:

       - fetching log data from a source, e.g. journald, file , socket, etc.
       - processing it, e.g. parsing based on standardised format to extract key information and transform to other formats such as JSON to be sent to a log datastore.